 Sewage System Department

 The sewage system of Kraków comprises two subsystems with their own sewage treatment plants.
 The Kraków subsystem with the Płaszów Wastewater Treatment Plant serves approximately 500,000 residents and the Nowa Huta subsystem with the Kujawy Wastewater Treatment plant - approximately 250,000.
 Both subsystems operate by gravity, while in areas whose elevation makes it impossible to discharge sewage into the central subsystem by gravity, there are local sewage networks with local wastewater treatment plants.
 Kraków has a combined sewage system (sanitary sewage and storm water is drained by the same sewer) in central parts of the city, while in its outer parts, the system is separate (sanitary sewage and storm water are drained separately).

 Together with laterals, the sewer system is approx. 1906 km long.
 It is estimated that almost 98.5% of Kraków Municipality residents are able to use the municipal sewer system.

-The length of the sewer system is 1 km greater than the distance from Kraków to Saragossa in Spain, as the crow flies.
+The length of the sewer system is like the distance from Kraków to Ibiza in Spain, as the crow flies.